ThatAlexPalmer/app-scaffold/README.md

 - [Prettier](https://prettier.io/) for code formatting
 - [Next Sitemap](https://next-sitemap.lamvishnusankar.com) for generating sitemaps

-In the future, we'll revisit these two decisions:

-1. We're currently not using Next 13's [Layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) due to limited documentation.
-2. We're not using a Git template for now as shallow cloning is faster.

 ## Development

 Clone this repo using shallow depth.
 Replace {{new_directory_name}} with the name of your new directory.
 Replace {{new_name}} with the name of the new project.